 You might still be able to escape this.
 But for companies that are finally scaling up, it is near impossible to maintain their brand ethos and message throughout the various content.

-Regardless of whether you have a sound agile content review process set.
-The content is always reviewed before being published.
+Regardless of whether you have a sound agile content review process set, your team will always review content before it is published.

 This approach however is very ad-hoc and requires unstipulated and sudden demand of time from other team members.
 Making sure you adhere to these guidelines and creating a clear outline beforehand will drastically reduce the time you need to create/review content.

 Mind you, this is not only limited to your team’s time.
 The agile content review process also helps optimize the use of monetary resources, the number of team members required and the time you need from an SME.
 This helps you to conduct an effort vs value analysis and prioritize your backlog properly, giving you a higher ROI on your content development.